 Skip to content

-This chapter will introduce the methods for compiling and running demos on various system platforms.
-The demo code is located in the demo directory, structured as follows:
+This chapter will introduce the compilation and running methods of demos on various system platforms.
+The demo code is located in the demo directory:

 TIP

 The source code is compiled using CMake.
-The latest pre-compiled libraries for each platform can be found here.
+The latest compiled libraries for various platforms can be found here

 iOS